anarch-rule/7Cipher/README.md

   1. Create a key / encrypted cipher key file.
   2. Create a lock / encrypted json file.
   3. Unlock / decrypt a json file.

+  Create shortcuts for each .bat, put the shortcut on your desktop.
+Uniqur image / .ico are included to set unique image for each shortcut.

 See this video for use: